rbrtsmith/es6-universal-js-boilerplate/README.md

 # es6-universal-js-boilerplate
-A startpoint for universal (Isomporphic) JavaScript ES6 applications
+A startpoint for universal (Isomporphic) JavaScript ES6 applications Using React in the client.